yetanotherco/aligned_layer/docs/guides/6_setup_aligned.md

 ---

-#### Explorer
-If you also want to start the explorer for the devnet, to clearly visualize your submitted and verified batches, see how to run it using it's [documentation](#explorer) below.

----

 ### Send test proofs to Batcher

 Next, you can use some of the send proofs make targets.
 All these proofs are pre-generated and for testing purposes, feel free to generate your own tests to submit to Aligned.